awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python-configuration.md

 ## Logging<a name="xray-sdk-python-configuration-logging"></a>

-The SDK uses Python’s built\-in `logging` module with a default `WARNING` log level\.
+The SDK uses Python’s built\-in `logging` module with a default `WARNING` logging level\.
 Get a reference to the logger for the `aws_xray_sdk` class and call `setLevel` on it to configure the different log level for the library and the rest of your application\.

 **Example app\.py – Logging**